 For the Solo 5, Bluetooth allows you to stream music from your mobile device – a handy feature that many soundbars have as well.

 But for the Beam, it uses Bluetooth Low Energy (BLE) so your phone or tablet can communicate with the soundbar during the product setup.
-Know that music streaming is not supported with this kind of Bluetooth.
+Music streaming is not supported with this kind of Bluetooth.
 Instead, you get to stream through the speaker using the WiFi.
-You’ll find that it’s one of the good products that can connect to Apple Airplay 2 as well.
+Another good thing about this is you can connect to Apple Airplay 2 as well.

 Both the Bose Solo 5 and the Sonos Beam produce great sound that lets you enjoy that good home theater experience.
 But if you want to get a serious audio upgrade, it’s best to go for the Sonos Beam.

 Beam has four full range woofers, a tweeter, great bass, Alexa voice control, HDMI arc, and WiFi included.
 It’s all the advanced features you need in a smart soundbar.
-You’re also free to add in a sub if you want earth-shattering bass.
+You’re also free to add in a sub if you want a deep, rumbling bass.
 And with HDMI arc input capability, it’s a little easier to set up in your room.

 But if it’s clear that you’re just looking for a budget soundbar to improve your audio and movie experience, then the Bose Solo 5 gets the job done – and it does it better than its competitors in this price range.
 It has dual speakers, dialogue mode, adjustable bass, Apple Airplay 2, and Bluetooth connection for streaming – a feature not available in the Beam soundbar.
-It’s best for every user who does want quality without the high price.
+Overall, it’s best for users who want quality without the high price.

 Conclusion: Bose Solo 5 OR Sonos Beam?